IqraSaleemBatool/Python-Practice/README.md

-# Python Practice
+# Python Practice  Files

 Hi!
 Welcome to my Python practice repository.

-This repo is basically my digital notebook where I upload all the Jupyter Notebooks, assignments, and coding exercises I complete while taking Python courses on Coursera.
+This repo is basically my digital notebook where I will upload all the Jupyter Notebooks, assignments, and coding exercises I complete while taking Python courses on Coursera.
 It's a collection of my learning journey and a way for me to keep track of my progress.

 ##  What's inside?
 Here you'll find my practice files covering various topics, including: